manparvesh/learning/1. NodeJS/README.md

 #### What Can Node.js Do?
 - Node.js can generate dynamic page content
-- Node.js can create, open, read, write, delete, and close files on the server
+- Node.js can create, open, read, write, delete ,and close files on the server
 - Node.js can collect form data
 - Node.js can add, delete, modify data in your database